MpiloNM95/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 sylvain@ubuntu$ shellcheck good_script
 sylvain@ubuntu$
 ```
-For every feedback, Shellcheck will provide a code that you can use to get more information about the issue, for example for code SC2034, you can browse [Click me!](https://github.com/koalaman/shellcheck/wiki/SC2034.)
+For every feedback, Shellcheck will provide a code that you can use to get more information about the issue, for example for code SC2034, you can browse [here](https://github.com/koalaman/shellcheck/wiki/SC2034)